iTwin/bis-schemas/README.md

 See the iModel Schema Validation -- sample build definition for an example.

+If you need to consume WIP version of all schema's then set an environment variable WIP_VERSION (e.g set WIP_VERSION=1).

 ## Schema Packaging - *WIP*

 See [Schema Release Proposal](./docs/schema-release-process.md)